Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Rājagaha.
+The Buddha was staying in Rājagaha.
 At that time, Jetā bhikkhunī had developed an abscess in a hidden place.
 The other bhikkhunīs went to the village on almsround.
 Afterwards, a doctor came to treat the abscess.
 The bhikkhunī said: “Long-lived One, open this abscess for me.”
 He said: “Okay.”
 Then he opened the abscess, applied medicine, and left.
 When the other bhikkhunīs returned from almsround, they saw pus and blood on the ground, and asked: “Why is there this pus and blood?”
 She answered: “I had an abscess opened.”
 The bhikkhunīs were upset and said: “Why did you have an abscess in a hidden place opened without informing a virtuous bhikkhunī?”

 The bhikkhunīs told Mahāpajāpatī, … She answered: “I really did this, World-honored One.”
 The Buddha said: “Why did you, when you had an abscess above the knees, below the shoulders, have it opened without first informing someone, and being permitted?
 From now on, it’s no longer allowed.” … Those who have already heard it should listen again: